Ultrasound Tomography of Musculoskeletal Tissues with Generative Neural Physics: Method

-Wavefields in our dataset were simulated using the experimental parameters of two actual annular USCT systems.
+Wavefields in our dataset were simulated using the experimental parameters of two actual annular UT systems.
 Specifically, the breast dataset employed the system configuration described by Ali et al\cite{ali20242}, whereas the arm and leg datasets utilized a system of similar size but with a distinct transducer arrangement.
-Both USCT system comprise 256 transducers uniformly distributed around a ring with a diameter of around 22 centimeters.
-The system operates within a frequency range of 0.25 MHz to 1.2 MHz, corresponding to approximate acoustic wavelength of 1 mm to 5 mm.
+Both UT systems comprise 256 transducers uniformly distributed around a ring with a diameter of around 22 centimeters.
+The system operates within a frequency range of 0.25 MHz to 1.2 MHz, corresponding to approximate acoustic wavelengths of 1 mm to 5 mm.
+The use of sub-MHz frequencies is motivated by waveform-based transmission UT, where the frequency must balance resolution, penetration depth, and inversion stability.
+Unlike conventional reflection-mode clinical ultrasound systems operating at 3--5 MHz or higher, transmission UT relies on coherent wave propagation across the imaging domain.
+For the target resolution of approximately 1 mm considered in this study, sub-MHz data already provide an appropriate half-wavelength scale for speed-of-sound reconstruction.
+Higher-frequency measurements, while potentially improving nominal resolution, would undergo stronger attenuation and scattering and introduce greater phase ambiguity, thereby making FWI more prone to cycle skipping and unstable speed estimation.
 In our simulations, we focus on wave propagation at discrete frequencies of 0.25, 0.3, 0.35, 0.4, 0.45, 0.5, 0.55, and 0.6 MHz, yielding approximately 40 to 100 wavenumbers within the field of view.
+Consistent with standard frequency-domain FWI, the inversion is performed by updating the model at these discrete frequency points \cite{pratt1999seismic,ali20242} with a frequency-marching strategy that sequentially optimizes from low to high frequencies.
 For each phantom, we simulated 64 wavefields corresponding to distinct point sources, uniformly selected from the 256 transducers by employing every fourth transducer as the source location.
-The numerical solutions of Helmholtz equations are simulated with the CBS\cite{osnabrugge2016convergent} algorithm.
+The Helmholtz equations are solved numerically using the Convergent Born Series\cite{osnabrugge2016convergent} (CBS) algorithm.
+Together, the synthetic phantoms and simulated measurements provide a critical foundation for training and evaluating next-generation UT imaging algorithms.